Chiropractic at Semington ( Trowbridge ), Chippenham and Corsham

 If you would like to know more about Chiropractic this page aims to answer some of the more common questions that people ask.

-For those who already know us and would like to learn more about our individual personal approach to patients of Healthcare 2000 Clinics please click What Do We Treat? and How Do We Treat?
-These sub-pages explain and illustrate what we do, showing our chiropractors at work in their clinics.
+For those who already know us and would like to learn more about our individual personal approach to patients of Healthcare 2000 Clinics please click and These sub-pages explain and illustrate what we do, showing our chiropractors at work in their clinics.

 They are real people in a real clinical setting.
 By the time you have explored these pages you will have learned what to expect from them on your first visit, what to expect from a typical first examination and what to expect from a typical treatment.

 Are they qualified?

 Chiropractic is a healthcare profession regulated by Act of Parliament.
 In order to practice legally Chiropractors must be registered with the General Chiropractic Council which lays down standards of education, competence and behaviour.
 As with other regulated healthcare professions, Chiropractors are required to undertake continuing professional development (CPD) and to remain on the register they must submit their portfolio every year.

 What exactly is Chiropractic?